 The Intramural Grants Selection Committee will include a cadre of two expert scholars (external) and two members of the Royal College Education Research Grants committee.
 Together they will support the receipt, processing and adjudication of proposals and collectively make determinations regarding funding.

 Selection is based on the application’s scholarly merit, clarity of the proposal, and perceived impact for advancing specialty medicine.

-Preference will be given to work that is considered worthy of inclusion in a peer-reviewed publication and that is aligned with the mission/vision of the Royal College.
+Preference will be given to work that is considered worthy of inclusion in a peer-reviewed publication and that is closely aligned to the mission/vision of the Royal College.

 Number of applications